Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes/index.md

 Instead of doing the anchor step for a duration of 2 beats, do 4 taps for a duration of 4 beats.
 The taps will be at 6, 3, 12, and 6 o'clock.

+#### Laser swivels

+Just like in Lindy Hop.

+#### Chick-ball-change

+It is very important that your change happens such that your toes are behind your knee so that there is a natural drop.
+Also, the "ball-change" part are almost instantaneous.
+They happen very quickly next to each other, which may mean they will will be syncopated to the music.

+### Outside pivot turn

+On the 5&6 anchor step, you can choose to style it by leading the follower on an outside pivot turn, like in a sugar tuck.

 [^1]: This is a hypothetical move.
 I have not actually tried it. :smile_cat:
 [^2]: Thanks Daniela for the corrections and suggestions!